echoqshen/wk8_Movie_ETL/README.md

 ## Purpose
 The purpose of this exercise is to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.

-## Steps perforaed in the process
+## Steps performed in the process
-1: Write an ETL Function to Read Three Data Files
+- Write an ETL Function to Read Three Data Files
-2: Extract and Transform the Wikipedia Data
+- Extract and Transform the Wikipedia Data
-3: Extract and Transform the Kaggle data
+- Extract and Transform the Kaggle data
-4: Create the Movie Database
+- Create the Movie Database